 Transport is a funny subject, as anyone will agree who attended last weekend's 'Transport in the New Millennium' conference at the Royal College of Art.
 One minute the participants were swapping anecdotes about the size of their garages, the next the response time of information systems, and the next the psychological significance of 'reaching for the keys'.
-Clearly the subject of transport has few boundaries, so nothing can really be dismissed as irrelevant and no chair, however determined, ...
+Clearly the subject of transport has few boundaries, so nothing can really be dismissed as irrelevant and no chair, however determined, can sharpen the focus.

 The uncontrolled zone is not confined to conferences.
 In the battle to control road traffic, tu quoque arguments abound and the media wallows in contradictions.
 For example the front end of last week's bumper issue of Country Life carried 120 pages of advertisements for country houses (all of them inaccessible without a car), along with an editorial praising an experimental public-transport scheme involving three buses in the Vale of Pusey.
 For good measure, it followed this up with a wildly enthusiastic road test of a 240bhp two-seat sports car costing £28,000, 'but still £6,000 cheaper than a Porsche Boxter'.

 Can such editorial schizophrenia really be 'on message'?
 Of course not.
 But it is widespread nonetheless.
 For months there have been full- page advertisements in the broadsheets for 4x4 off-roaders that stress their capacity to handle speed bumps, and local radio phone-ins that promise insurrection if bus lanes and pedestrianisation schemes are not removed.